squaresLab/melt_action/README.md

 ### Example Use Case

-Suppose you have an API where a function previously took an optional keyword argument to determine whether to return a JSON response.
+Suppose your API originally had a function with an optional keyword argument to return a JSON response.
-You've now refactored the API to split this functionality into two separate methods, allowing the JSON conversion to be chained.
+You've now refactored the API to split this functionality into two separate methods, resulting in the following breaking change:

-Imagine you submit the following breaking change to your library:

 ```diff
 --- a/DataService.py